 Anyway, their product seems pretty legit.
 Even though it does contain a few preservatives (so you don’t need to refrigerate it), that other 1% is composed mainly of Vitamins A, C and E – which come with their own healing properties for skin and hair.

-If you can’t get hold of the pure stuff, and if you don’t like the texture of gel, then aloe vera oil is the next best thing.
+If you can’t get hold of the real stuff, and if you don’t like the texture of gel, then aloe vera oil is the next best thing.
 It’s made from soaking aloe leaves in a carrier oil, and extracting most of the active ingredients and nutrients.
 However, since it isn’t 100% aloe vera, it can’t be classed as a true essential oil.

 FYI: There’s no such thing as 100% pure aloe vera oil; despite what many manufacturers claim.